sst/guide/_examples/how-to-add-jwt-authorization-with-cognito-user-pool-to-a-serverless-api.md

 lang: en
 index: 1
 type: jwt-auth
 description: In this example we will look at how to add JWT authorization with Cognito User Pool to a serverless API using Serverless Stack (SST).
-We'll be using the Api and Auth construct to create an authenticated API.
+We'll be using the Api and Auth constructs to create an authenticated API.
 short_desc: Adding JWT authentication with Cognito.
 repo: api-auth-jwt-cognito-user-pool
 ref: how-to-add-jwt-authorization-with-cognito-user-pool-to-a-serverless-api